Igalia/gallery-plugin-facerecognition-resetter/README.md

 *Gallery Facerecognition Resetter Plugin* is not a real filter for the Gallery application of the N9 (and N950) MeeGo devices.
-Instead, it is just a why of forcing the deletion or un/protection of the facerecognition database through its usage from Gallery.
+Instead, it is just a way of forcing the deletion or un/protection of the facerecognition database through its usage from Gallery.

 Accessing its functionality: